Skip to content

 utilization_rate

-Fraction of the instance's RAM and compute considered usable by jobs after operating-system and headroom overhead.
+Fraction of an instance's RAM and compute that is considered usable by jobs after operating-system and headroom overhead.

 Unit: dimensionless.